Renchugo/Advanced-Computational-Methods-in-Drug-Discovery-ACMDD-/README.md

 pIC50:5.92

 3. For Talktorial 8, in the line of choosing resolution PDB entries, allosteric and orthosteric ligands for MCL1 need to get from literature
+A: Can't find relavant literature, so didn't distinguish allosteric and orthosteric ligands

 4. In the output image, some images are not available, not sure if it is because my computer.